BenjaminWills/programming-notes/Databricks/Databricks.md

 When making a cluster `Databricks` shows how many `DBU`'s (databricks unit) it will use an hour, this gives the user an idea of the `pricing` of the cluster.

+These clusters are made up of `virtual machines` from the respective cloud provider.

 ## Workspaces

 [databricks test link](https://databricks.com/try-databricks)